Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties

 where $T$ is the Novikov parameter and $\epsilon >0$ is small (different from the $\varepsilon$ in the domain of definition in Equation \eqref{eq:polytope_def_Y}).
-The Novikov parameter parametrizes the complex structure on $Y$ mirroring symplectic structures on $X$, the way $\tau$ parametrized in the other direction, the complex structure on $X$ mirroring symplectic structures on $Y$.
-Here $W_0: Y^0 \to \bC^*$ is a $T^4$-fibration over $\bC^*$ with one singular fiber over $-T^\epsilon$ (where $v_0=0$).
-We removed a smooth fiber from $Y$, so the singular fiber remains in $Y^0$.
+The Novikov parameter parametrizes complex structures on $Y$ mirroring symplectic structures on $X$, but here we consider complex structures on $X$ mirroring symplectic structures on $Y$, which is parametrized by $\tau$.
+In general, an SYZ complex mirror is defined over a Novikov parameter $T$ so that structure maps converge in the Fukaya category of the original symplectic manifold.
+Here, structure maps converge over $\mathbb{C}$ and we do not consider the A-side of the genus 2 curve (which was considered in \cite{genus2}), so we may assume

+Here $W_0: Y^0 \to \bC^*$ is a $T^4$-fibration over $\bC^*$ with one singular fiber over $-T^\epsilon$.
 We use the symplectic form on $Y$ constructed in \cite[\textsection 3.5]{Ca20}, restricted to $Y^0$.
 The total space of $Y$ is smooth, and $\omega$ is modeled on the standard form for $\mathbb{C}^3$ near critical points of $v_0$ (the north and south pole of the banana manifold of three $\mathbb{P}^1$'s identified at their poles), while it is modeled on the standard product form for $\mathbb{CP}^2(3) \times \mathbb{D}$ away from the critical points.